annassanchez/elementsofai/part01_introduction_to_ai/introduction.md

 - box6: Since box 4 contains state D, there are two possibilities for box 6: states A and C. Choosing state C would lead to a dead end in box 5, so the correct choice must be state A. Also note that box 6 has two transitions to other states, which implies that it must be a state where the two discs are on top of each other.

 ## II.
 Solving problems with AI
+### Interlude on the story of AI: starting from search
+AI is arguably as old as computer science.
+Long before we had computers, people thought of the possibility of automatic reasoning and intelligence.
+As we already mentioned in [chapter 1](#chapter-1), one of the great thinkers who considered this question was Alan Turing.
+In addition to the Turing test, his contributions to AI, and more generally to computer science, include the insight that anything that can be computed (= calculated using either numbers or other symbols) can be automated.
+> ### Helping win WWII
+><br> Turing designed a very simple devcie that can compute anything that is computable.
+His device is known as the Turing machine.
+While it is a theoretical model that isn't practically useful, it lead Turing to the invention of programmable computers: computers that can be used to carry out different tasks depending on what they were programmed to do.
+><br>So instead of having to build a different device for each task, we use the same computer for many tasks.
+This is the idea of programming.
+Today its invention sounds trivial but in Turing's days it was far from it.
+Some of the early programmable computers were used during World War II to crack German secret codes, a project where Turing was also personally involved.

+The term Artificial Intelligence was coined by John McCarthy (1927-2011) - who was refered as the father of AI.
+The term became stablished when it was chosen as the topic of a summer seminar, known as the [Darmouth conference](https://en.wikipedia.org/wiki/Dartmouth_workshop), which was organized by McCarthy and others in 1956 at Dartmouth college in New Hampshire.
+In the proposal to organize the seminar, McCarthy continued with Turing's argument about automated computation.
+The proposal contains the following crucial statement:
+><h3>John McCarthy key statement about AI</h3>
+><br>"The study is to proceed on the basus of the conjeture that every aspect of learning or any other feature of intelligence can in principle be so precisely described that a machine can be made to simulate it."

+In other words, any element of intelligence can be broken down into small steps so that each of the steps is a such so simple and "mechanical" that it can be written down as a computer program.
+This statement was, and is still today, a conjeture, which means that we can't really prove it to be true.
+Nevertheless, the idea is absolutely fundamental when it comes to the way we think about AI.
+For example, it shows that McCarthy wanted to bypass any arguments in the spirit of Searle's Chinese Room: intelligence is intelligence even if the system that implements it is just a computer that mechanically follows a program.
+### Why search and games became central in AI research
+As computers developed to the level where it was feasible to experiment with practical AI algorithms in the 1950s, the most distinctive AI problems (besides cracking Nazi codes) were games.
+Games provided a convenient restricted domain that could be formalized easily.
+Board games such as checkers, chess, and recently quite predominently Go (an extremely complex strategy board game originating from China at leas 2500 years ago), have inspired countless researchers, and continue to do so.
+<br>Closely related to games, search and planning techniques were an are where AO led to great advances in the 1960s: algorithms with names such as the Minimax algorithm or Alpha-Beta Pruning, which were developed then, are still the basis for game playing AI, although of course more advanced variants have been proposed over the years.
+In this capter, we will study games and planning problems on a conceptual level.
 ## III.
 Search and games
 # Chapter 03: Real world AI
 # Chapter 04: Machine Learning